lowriwyllt/lowriwyllt/README.md

 # 👋 Hi, I’m Lowri Roberts
 - 👀 I’m interested in coding websites and apps.
-- 🌱 I’m currently coding a final project for NorthCoders.
+- 🌱 I’m currently coding personal projects.
 - 👩‍💼 Pronouns: her / she
+- 🎓 I'm a  graduate in Physics from University of Bath
+- 💡 I'm constantly learning and working on new projects

 ## </> Skills